pieterjanv/ansible-local-facts/README.md

 # Allow Ansible roles to scope facts locally

-This repository contains a simple example of how to provide Ansible roles with locally scoped variables.
+This repository contains a simple proposal for providing Ansible roles with locally scoped variables.

+Because the proposal has not been extensively tested, it is meant to invite discussion and feedback.

 Run the following commands to see the example in action: